-Even if it is your third or first pregnancy, early prenatal care is a critical part of a healthy pregnancy.
-Selecting a doctor to coordinate your care during, before and during pregnancy is a big decision.
-You can use Provider Finder® to see providers and hospitals that specialize in maternity care.
+It doesn't matter if this is your first pregnancy or your third, early prenatal care is a critical part of every healthy pregnancy.
+Selecting a doctor to coordinate your care is a big decision.
+You can use our Provider Finder® to see care providers and hospitals that specialize in maternity care.

-Your first prenatal doctors visitAs soon as you think you're pregnant, schedule your first prenatal appointment.
+As soon as you think you're pregnant, schedule your first prenatal appointment.
 You and your health care provider have plenty to discuss.
-You may want to include your partner in the appointment as well, but only if that makes you comfortable.
+You may want to include your partner in the appointment, but only if that makes you comfortable.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association. © Copyright 2019 Health Care Service Corporation.
+A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.